Explore Ireland

 Address: Dublin

-The hub of Dublin's nightlife is to be found in this quaint, cobbled district, which is full of shops, traditional pubs, theatres, cinemas and trendy clubs laid out on pedestrianised streets.
-Busking fiddlers, an overwhelming choice of restaurants and beautifully restored buildings add to the feel of the place and make it worth a visit.
-The area is bordered by the Liffey on one side and Dame Street on the other.
-The main street running through the area also is called Temple Bar.
+This quaint, cobbled district is the hub Dublin's toursit nightlight.
+There are shops, traditional pubs, theatres, cinemas and trendy clubs laid out on pedestrianised streets.
+Busking fiddlers, an overwhelming choice of restaurants, and beautifully restored buildings add to the feel of the place and make it worth a visit.
+The streets and drinking holes are always bustling in Temple Bar and the area has been immortalised by many photographers.

 Dublin Castle